-- We established 54 Integrity Clubs in South-Kivu and trained directly 810 schools children (ages 14-19), providing them with skills and resources to monitor education services in their schools and advocating with those in power to improve deficient services and infrastructure.
+- We established 150 Integrity Clubs in South Kivu and directly trained 2250 school children (ages 14-19), providing them with skills and resources to monitor education services in their schools and advocating with those in power to improve deficient services and infrastructure.

 - 396 schoolgirls and 44 students at risk of exclusion empowered to be monitors and confidently voice their schools’ concerns and needs, and influence decisions.

 - We trained 278 teachers and 138 principals from 150 secondary schools in South Kivu, providing them with resources and skills to combat inefficiency and corruption in education services.

-- Students-led advocacy helped fix 33% of the problems identified (including inadequate classrooms and toilets, lack of water at school, poor condition of school infrastructure,…).
+- Student-led advocacy helped fix 33% of the problems identified (including inadequate classrooms and toilets, lack of water at school, and poor condition of school infrastructure,).